Where can I go to gain qualifications in museum and heritage studies?

 Victoria University of Wellington, Massey University and the University of Auckland offer undergraduate or postgraduate qualifications in museum studies.

-Service IQ offers a National Certificate in Museum Practice.
+Service IQ offers the New Zealand Certificate in Museum Practice.

 The Certificate in Museum Practice

-The Certificate in Museum Practice was developed by the sector in response to an identified need for an entry level museum qualification.
-The Certificate is administrated by Serivice IQ (formally ATTTO).
+The New Zealand Certificate in Museum Practice was developed by the sector in response to an identified need for an entry level museum qualification.
+The Certificate is administrated by Service IQ (formally ATTTO).
 National Services Te Paerangi (NSTP) supports Service IQ by promoting the qualification to museums, often in partnership with Service IQ's own staff.

 NSTP staff have been trained as assessors for the qualification, and we also sit on the Museum Training Council, providing advice on matters relating to museum training.